-While aerial photography and live streaming are not relatively new concepts, drone live streaming is somewhat of an innovation, with plenty of uses and applications.
+While aerial photography and live streaming are not new concepts, drone live streaming is relatively an innovation packed with plenty of uses and applications.
 If you’re reading this, you’re perhaps already familiar with drones and how they work.
-If you don’t already have a drone ready and want to buy one for live streaming, keep in mind that the model you are going to buy needs to fulfil certain requirements, such as:
+If you don’t already have a drone ready and want to buy one for live streaming, keep in mind that the model you are going to buy needs to fulfill certain requirements, such as:

-- It needs to be able to carry the full weight of the camera
+- The ability to carry the full weight of the camera

-- It needs to be able to sustain a relatively long flight time
+- The capability of sustaining a relatively long flight time

-- It should feature a good, stabilized camera for cinematic shots
+- Good, stabilized camera features for cinematic shots

-- If possible, you should pick a model which offers a return-to-home function, just in case the link between the controller and your drone gets interrupted
+- Possibly a model with a return-to-home function, just in case the link between the controller and your drone gets interrupted

 - Models with visual obstacle avoidance are excellent for shooting scenes in cities

-- The drone needs to feature a strong radio connection with the controller and video for real time monitoring
+- Featuring a strong radio connection with the controller and video for real-time monitoring

-- The drone must offer a 4G-LTE network connection to broadcast video directly onto the internet
+- Offering a 4G-LTE network connection to broadcast video directly onto the internet.

 If your drone or the model you’re interested in buying doesn’t feature a built-in 4G-LTE network connection, you can simply buy a mobile internet stick which should set you back around $60.
-Just keep in mind that you have to buy one that is compatible with your product and it should be powerful enough to broadcast high quality live video.
+Just keep in mind that you have to buy one that is compatible with your product and it should be powerful enough to broadcast high-quality live videos.

 DJI Mavic Mini

 As the name suggests, the Mavic Mini is a small drone, weighing in at just 1.1 pounds.
-Although it’s a rather compact model, measuring 9.2 x 3.3 x 7 inches, the Mavic is perfectly capable of capturing high quality video with its powerful camera – you can get 12MP aerial photographs and 2.7K Quad HD videos.
-The drone’s battery and light weight allows for up to 30 minutes of uninterrupted human-controlled flight or different preset motions via QuickShot modes.
-The different preset QuickShot modes allow for flying multiple drones in the same time without too much of a hassle – you can simply launch the drone or drones and let them shoot high quality video effortlessly with the 3-axis motorized gimbal camera.
+Although being a rather compact model, measuring 9.2 x 3.3 x 7 inches, the Mavic is perfectly capable of capturing high-quality video with its powerful camera – you can get 12MP aerial photographs and 2.7K Quad HD videos.
+The drone’s battery and light weight allow for up to 30 minutes of uninterrupted human-controlled flight or different preset motions via QuickShot modes.
+The different preset QuickShot modes enable flying multiple drones at the same time without too much of a hassle – you can simply launch the drone or drones and let them shoot high-quality video effortlessly with the 3-axis motorized gimbal camera.

-The DJI Mavic Mini will set you back around $400, making it a reasonable choice for videographers.
+The DJI Mavic Mini costs around $400, making it a reasonable choice for videographers.

-The DJI Spark offers a two axis stabilized Gimbal camera which can take excellent 12MP photos, as well as high quality 1080P video.
+The DJI Spark provides a two-axis stabilized Gimbal camera which can take excellent 12MP photos, as well as high quality 1080P video.
 This quadcopter drone offers a top speed of 31 miles per hour but with a limited flight time of around 16 minutes.
-DJI Spark features a 3D obstacle detection system, as well as GPS and vision based navigation – all of which can be managed from the DJI Go App.
-The Spark model weighs in at just 1.6 pounds, making it a little bit heavier than the Mavic Mini model but with the DJI Go App you have a larger control range of 1.2 miles – and all this within a budget under $600.
+DJI Spark features a 3D obstacle detection system along with GPS and vision-based navigation – all of which can be managed from the DJI Go App.
+The Spark model weighs in at just 1.6 pounds, making it a little bit heavier than the Mavic Mini model but with the DJI Go App, you will have a larger control range of 1.2 miles at under $600.

 DJI Phantom 3 Professional

-The DJI Phantom 3 Professional is one of the more popular drones from the Phantom series, featuring several innovations and perks.
-This drone features a 3-axis 4k UHD video camera which is excellent for still shots as well as video.
-This drone is perfect for flying indoors as well as outdoors, due do its Vision Positioning system, which allows for precision flying even without a GPS signal.
-The Phantom’s navigation system includes automatic landings and automatic takeoffs, making it easier to fly.
-The drone has a battery autonomy of around 25 minutes and a max transmission distance of around 5 km, making it the excellent choice for videographers who need high quality 4k video.
+The DJI Phantom 3 Professional is one of the most popular drones from the Phantom series, featuring several innovations and perks.
+This drone features a 3-axis 4k UHD video camera which is excellent for still shots and videos.
+This drone is perfect for both flying indoors and outdoors, due do its Vision Positioning system, which is capable of precision flying even without a GPS signal.
+The Phantom’s navigation system includes both automatic landings and takeoffs, making it easier to fly.
+The drone has a battery autonomy of around 25 minutes and a max transmission distance of around 5 km, making it an excellent choice for videographers who need high-quality 4k videos.
 Weighing in at 9.2 pounds, the Phantom 3 Professional is heavier and more expensive than other models presented here, with a price tag of around $1000.

 Drone Live Streaming Platform

-Once you have all your equipment ready, including extra batteries and internet mobile sticks, if needed, you will have to pick a streaming platform for your live drone videos.
-You will want to pick a platform that’s easy to use, reliable and flexible enough for your needs.
-For example, you might want to monetize your drone live streams or you might want to save recordings of your drone videos on your website.
-WpStream is the perfect streaming platform for amateur as well as professional videographers since it’s feature-rich and accessible.
-Let’s take a closer look at what WpStream has to offer:
+Once you have all your equipment ready, including extra batteries and internet mobile sticks, if needed, you will have to choose a streaming platform for your live drone videos.
+You might want to pick one that’s easy to use, reliable, and flexible enough for your needs (to monetize your drone live streams or to save recordings of drone videos on your website).
+WpStream is the perfect streaming platform for both amateur and professional videographers since it’s feature-rich and accessible.
+Let’s take a closer look at WpStream’s advantages:

-- Streaming Plugin Available – If you already have a website you can turn it into a streaming website with WpStream in just a few minutes.
+- Streaming Plugin Available – Turn your website into a streaming website with WpStream in just a few minutes.

-- Stunning Demo Content – WpStream offers two different ready-to-import demos for all your needs: Hollywood & GoLive.
+- Stunning Demo Content – WpStream enables two different ready-to-import demos for all your needs: Hollywood & GoLive.

-- Customize Your Broadcasts – WpStream supports professional streaming software such as DaCast and OBS Studio; these apps offer customization in the form of logos and other graphics.
+- Customize Your Broadcasts – WpStream supports professional streaming software such as DaCast and OBS Studio; these apps facilitate customization in the form of logos and other graphics.

 - Monetize It – You can easily monetize your live broadcasts by adding WooCommerce functionality to your website.